joom/vim-starter/README.md

 vim-starter
 ===========

-Minimal starter kit for Vim beginners.
+Quick starter kit for Vim beginners, including features from modern editors that you might miss when you switch to Vim.

 ## Installation